-Directors Gerlach, Campbell, Henderson and Short served as members of the Compensation Committee during all of 1995.
-Former director John T. Ryan, Jr. also served as a member of the Compensation Committee prior to his death in July 1995.
+Directors Gerlach, Campbell, Henderson and Short served as members of the Compensation Committee during all of 1996.

 Mr. Short is a former officer of the Company.
 Mr. Gerlach is a partner in the law firm of Reed Smith Shaw & McClay, which provides legal services to the Company as its outside counsel.
-Mr. Campbell is a majority owner, a director and President and Chief Executive Officer of Goodman Equipment Corporation.
-During 1995, the Company and its affiliates received commissions of approximately \$106,900 for acting as sales agents with respect to sales of certain mining locomotives and spare parts for Goodman Equipment Corporation.
-John T. Ryan, Jr. was a former officer of the Company and was the father of John T. Ryan III.
+Mr. Campbell is a majority owner, a director and Chairman, President and Chief Executive Officer of Goodman Equipment Corporation.
+During 1996, the Company and its affiliates received commissions of approximately \$103,592 for acting as sales agents with respect to sales of certain mining locomotives and spare parts for Goodman Equipment Corporation.